 Minnie Pearl Biography

-So who is Pearl?
-Well, for starters, Minnie Pearl isn't the same Minnie Pearl we know.
+So who is she?
+Well, for starters, she isn't the same Minnie Pearl we know.
 Her real name was Sarah Ophelia Colley, and she was born on October 25, 1912, in Centerville Tennessee.
 She was the youngest of five children and her family was rich.
 Her father was a well-off lumberman in Centerville.
 As for her mother, an organist at a local church, she made sure Colley was not spoiled despite the family's wealth.

 As a young girl, Colley dreamed of being on stage and appearing on Broadway.
 As a teenager in the late 1920s, her parents allowed her to go see several vaudeville acts at a local Nashville theater, where she was first exposed to the comedy of Elviry Weaver, a vaudeville comedian.
 It was then that she first fell in love with the stage.